BNLNPPS/swf-daqsim-agent/README.md

 ### Run Status Messages

-These messages carry the unique run ID (currently implemented using UUID strings) and the time stamp.
+These messages carry the unique run ID (currently implemented using UUID strings) and the timestamp.
 Examples:

 ```json